josephwan21/Assignment-1-FED-/README.md

 # Assignment-1-FED-
 Assignment 1 Repository (FED) - Joseph

-For my Assignment 1, I'm planning to design a website for a virtual reality game development company.
+For my Assignment 1, I'm planning to create a website for a virtual reality game development company.
 For this website, I will be including things like concept art, game trailers, and other relevant information that is needed about the games my company is working on.

 Here are a few pointers: